-After investigating and collecting some insights at this scale, remember your next step is to check other scales:
+After investigating and collecting some insights at this scale, your next step is to check other scales:

 - Zoom in to find local conditions that may directly impact the health of Whitefish Lake.

-Excessive sediment covering the streambed makes it difficult for sensitive mussel species to survive and thrive.
+Another influence on mussel community health is the presence of excessive sediment covering the streambed makes it difficult for sensitive mussel species to survive and thrive.